Portable-Network-Archive/liblzma-rs/README.md

 - XZ upgraded to 5.4
 - Multithreading is disabled by default.
   This feature is available by enabling the `parallel` feature
-- Support compile to webassembly
+- Support for compiling to WebAssembly

 ## Version 0.3.x breaking changes

 - XZ upgraded to 5.6

+## Version 0.4.x breaking changes

+- XZ upgraded to 5.8
+- Dropped `tokio` support (If you need async I/O, use [`async-compression`](https://github.com/Nullus157/async-compression) crate with `lzma` feature flag)

 ## License